prathamesh-2214/Final-Year-Project-B.Tech/README.md

 #### Benefits of Pruning
 - Reduces the number of learnable parameters and model size.
 - Enhances computational efficiency, making the models suitable for deployment in small-scale environments.
+- Computational Efficiency: Enables deployment and training on edge devices, making diagnostic tools more accessible.
+- Scalability & Real-World Impact: Reduces model size and inference time, facilitating real-world applications in healthcare.
+Less number of parameters and conv filters able to process the same information - meaning there exists a lower limit for all models after which there is loss of information/patterns learnt.

   #### Final Outcome